 All meetings this week tagged #project-alpha:

-```dataview TABLE duration, status FROM "Meetings" WHERE contains(tags, "project-alpha") AND date >= date(today) - dur(7 days) SORT date DESC ```
+```dataview TABLE duration, tags FROM "Meetings" WHERE contains(tags, "project-alpha") AND date >= date(today) - dur(7 days) SORT date DESC ```

-```dataview LIST FROM "Meetings" WHERE status = "transcribed" AND duration > "30:00" SORT date DESC ```
+```dataview LIST FROM "Meetings" WHERE duration > "30:00" AND !contains(file.content, "## Notes") SORT date DESC ```

 Both approaches work because the underlying data is the same: standard YAML frontmatter.
 Use Bases for quick visual browsing, Dataview for complex queries embedded in your project pages.
 Or both.